AnyChart/docs.anychart.com/Common_Settings/Legend.md

 ### Marker Symbol

 When you are working with line and spline chart you may use markers to distinguish different series.
 By default AnyChart charting library shows marker symbols in legend - only color representation is used in a small line icon.
-If you want to tune markers in legend icons you have to adjust {api:anychart.core.ui.LegendItem}**legendItem(){api} method.
+If you want to tune markers in legend icons you have to adjust {api:anychart.core.ui.LegendItem}legendItem(){api} method.
 Sample code presented below.

 ```
 // chart data